subzeroid/instagrapi/docs/usage-guide/story.md

 ## Upload Stories

 Upload medias to your stories.
+The story file should be at 9:16 resolution (e.g. 720x1280).
+If you have a different resolution, then you need to prepare a file or use the StoryBuilder, which is written about below.

 Common arguments:

 * `path` - Path to media file
 * `caption` - Caption for story (now use to fetch mentions)